The Stone of Odin

 Although local tradition maintained that the fragments of the Odin Stone were used for building material, in the 1950s, Orcadian antiquarian Ernest Marwick foundno evidence that this was the case.
 [2]

+However, he did discover that the holed segment of the stone survived until the 1940s, before it too was completely destroyed.
 Marwick learned that this section had been used as an anchor for a horse-powered mill-shaft moved around the parish of Stenness as the mill changed hands.

 In the early 1940s, when it was finally decided to replace the horse-drawn mill with an engine-driven threshing machine, the remains of the old mill, including the Odin Stone fragment, lay around gathering moss.

 Then, the day came that the owner’s son decided to tidy up and remove the old machinery.
-Unable to move the stone segment, and ignorant of its history, he smashed it to dust.
+Unable to move the stone segment, and ignorant of its history, he reduced it to dust.
+His unwitting destruction of the Odin Stone fragment marked the end of a chapter in Orkney’s history.

 “You had no damned business to break that stone: that was the Stone of Odin that came from Barnhouse!”